acuity-network/book.acuity.exchange/src/orderbook.md

 For the order book for a given pair to be presented to a potential buyer, it first needs to be retrieved from chain state.
 Then the address of each seller on the sell chain needs to be examined to determine if the balance is sufficient.

+When is the order book updated after a trade?

 ## Offchain Order Book

 In a later version of the DEX, orders will still be submitted to the Acuity blockchain, but they will not be stored in state.
 Rather the order book will be maintained offchain by an indexer than can be run locally.
 This will reduce the transactions fees to maintain sell orders.